 No doubt more of Miss Watt's work on Carlton Ware blanks will surface; I am sure I have an example in a box somewhere!
 If you think you have an example send me a picture - simply email by © Copyright Harvey Pettit 2008.

 I would like to thank Colin Scott-Sutherland and Amanda Mayer Stinchecum for information provided here.
 Also, thank you to Bonhams for pictures, and of course Helen for viewing the sale for us and providing an image of the monogram.

-After we featured an outside decorated Carlton Ware ginger jar painted by Elizabeth Mary Watt, signed and monogrammed EMW by the artist, Carole, our events organiser, sent in a picture of a Carlton Ware conical bon-bon that is likely to have been supplied to another artist decorator as a blank.
+After we featured the ginger jar signed and monogrammed EMW by the artist, Carole, our events organiser, sent in a picture of a Carlton Ware conical bon-bon that is likely to have been supplied to another artist decorator as a blank.

 These pieces, which are usually freehand painted, have been a mystery to us and a matter of much conjecture, but we think we are close to an answer, which your pictures may help confirm.